gianr00/PyBank-and-PyPoll-data-analysis/README.md

 -    Total number of votes each candidate won
 -    Winner of the election based on popular vote

+Input and Output files:
-Input file location : PyPoll/Resources/election_data.csv
+-    Input file location : PyPoll/Resources/election_data.csv
-Output file location: PyPoll/analysis/election_summary.txt
+-    Output file location: PyPoll/analysis/election_summary.txt

 The Python scripts reads each record from the csv file and saves the “Candidate” column into a list.
 Using the data saved in the candidate list, it performs the following to get the election summary:

-a.
-Count the total number of votes cast
+-    Count the total number of votes cast
-b.
-Create a unique list of candidates saved in the “candidate list”.
+-    Create a unique list of candidates saved in the “candidate list”.
 For each candidate in the unique list, it calculates the total votes cast and the percentage of votes cast
-c.
-Find the candidate with the greatest votes cast
+-    Find the candidate with the greatest votes cast

 Project Submission: